This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 350ºF and line a muffin tin with 12 paper liners.
 In a large mixing bowl, combine the sweet potato puree, eggs, maple syrup, and olive oil.

-Next, add in the dry ingredients like oat flour, cinnamon, nutmeg, baking powder, and salt.
+Next, add the dry ingredients, such as oat flour, cinnamon, nutmeg, baking powder, and salt.
 Stir again, until the batter looks evenly mixed.

 Fold in any extras you like, such as chocolate chips, chopped pecans, or any other nuts you have on hand.